New Employee Insurance Plan Benefit Enrollment

 Vision and Pharmacy Coverage

-Vision and pharmacy are included in the City’s Medical Insurance.
+A vision exam and materials, and pharmacy coverage are included in the City’s Medical Insurance.
 More information about these offerings can be found in your New Hire Enrollment Packet, Anthem booklet, and on the Medical Insurance page.
 You will use your Anthem ID card to secure services under the Vision Plan.

 Life Insurance

-Cancer, Intensive Care, Short Term Disability, and Accident Insurance
+Cancer, Intensive Care, Short Term Disability, Accident Insurance, Hospital Indemnity, Critical Care, Dental Supplemental, and Vision Supplemental Insurance

 You can contact the City Aflac or Washington National representative for voluntary policies for short term disability, accident, hospital for critical care policies.